mauricelambert/PythonToolsKit/README.md

  - RecursionDebug: Help you to debug RecursionError
  - OrdDict: A fast and powerful *Ordered Dict*
  - Characters: Returns integers, string (latin-1), binary and hexadecimal from integers, string (latin-1), binary or hexadecimal
+ - DebugEncoding: Found used encoding when you have encoding problems

 ## Requirements